laderast/decampr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`decampr` consists of some simple utilities to process R-based DataCamp lessons to Ines' gatsby/binder based course setup available here: https://github.com/ines/course-starter-r
+`decampr` consists of some simple utilities to process R-based DataCamp lessons to Ines Montani's Gatsby/Binder based course setup available here: https://github.com/ines/course-starter-r

-`decampr` speeds up building courses by parsing the DataCamp format and outputting the correct files (chapter.mds, exercises, solutions, and multiple choice questions).
+`decampr` speeds up building these courses by parsing the DataCamp format and outputting the correct files (chapter.mds, exercises, solutions, and multiple choice questions).

-Note that I'm not a regular expression master and I don't have access to any DataCamp repositories other than my own online one.
-If you have an example chapter and would like to contribute it, please add a PR and put it in `inst/extdata`.
+Note that I'm not a regular expression master and I don't have access to any DataCamp repositories other than my own online one here: http://github.com/laderast/RBootcamp_old.
+If you have an example chapter and would like to contribute it as a reproducible example, please add a PR and put it in `inst/extdata`.

 ## Installation